vippsas/feedapi-spec/README.md

 Usually, a broker such as [Apache Kafka](https://kafka.apache.org/) is used to communicate these events.
-In some contexts we found that such a broker does add much value, and that a *peer-to-peer* event topology works well.
+In some contexts we found that such a broker does not add much value, and that a *peer-to-peer* event topology works well.
 By not using a broker, certain complexities disappear.
 For instance, **exactly-once delivery becomes possible** all